arqalite/fire-king-guide/src/combos/ulcanix/high-garunix/2-wolf-high-garunix.md

 ## High Garunix setup (via Sunlight Wolf, with a FIRE monster back in your hand and Promethean Princess in GY)

-Alternatively, you can set up a [_Salamangreat Sunlight Wolf_] and pass on it - Special Summoning High Garunix under its link will let you retrieve a FIRE monster from the GY, like [_Legendary Fire King Ponix_], for additional follow-up on turn 3.
+Alternatively, you can set up a [_Salamangreat Sunlight Wolf_] and pass on it - Special Summoning High Garunix under its link will let you retrieve a FIRE monster from the GY, for additional interruption or follow-up.

+> In the video below, we will retrieve Ponix with Sunlight Wolf.
+This line is most useful when you already have another FIRE monster worth retrieving in your GY - for example an [_Ash Blossom & Joyous Spring_] used to negate a [_Mulcharmy Fuwalos_].

 <center>
 <br/><video class="player" controls preload="auto">